 Building on the foundation of this core curriculum, each student is required to take a cohesive sequence of advanced engineering encompassing one of seven biomedical engineering focus areas.
 A student’s choice of focus area is made before the start of the sophomore year, and is based on their experience with the biomedical engineering core courses and how they wish to apply their skill, knowledge, and passion.

-Among the technical elective courses offered, at least 6 credits must come from an approved list of design options.
-There are many combinations of courses, programs, and independent study opportunities to satisfy this requirement.
+Among the focus area elective courses offered, at least 6 credits must come from an approved list of design options.
+There are many year-long, team-based courses, spanning a variety of focus areas and departments, that satisfy this requirement.

 Students will choose from programming languages such as MATLAB, Python, and Java that are offered through the engineering school.